aripringle/xdebug-test-case/README.md

-Test case for a specific Xdebug Segmentation Fault we've seen in some of our test suites with Xdebug 2.3.3.
+Test case for a specific Xdebug Segmentation Fault we've seen in some of our test suites with Xdebug 2.3.3 through 2.4.1.

 To reproduce the segfault, clone this repo, install composer dependencies